Kinga Tshering

 Kinga Tshering (born 20 December 1966) is a Bhutanese businessman and politician.
-He served in the public sector for 23 years in the Bhutan, most recently as the Member of Parliament in the National Assembly.
-He has experience in legislation, organization building with formation of Bhutan Power Corporation (BPC), Bhutan Electricity Authority (BEA) and Druk Holding and Investments (DHI).
+He served in the public sector for 23 years in Bhutan, most recently as a Member of Parliament in the National Assembly.
+He has experience in legislation, and organization building with the formation of Bhutan Power Corporation (BPC), Bhutan Electricity Authority (BEA) and Druk Holding and Investments (DHI).
 He also has experience in the financial sector, banking, energy and infrastructure projects in the capacity of a CEO and a board member.

 He led corporate restructuring, change management, strategy, and social enterprises.
 He has stated as a goal making a profound impact and transformative change on the society through activism in democracy, innovation in governance, and integration of the HAPPINESS index into mainstream economic theory and development works in emerging nations.

-He was a Fulbright Fellow while pursuing his Bsc. in Engineering at the University of Kansas and a Dispute Resolution Fellow at the Straus Institute of Dispute Resolution while pursuing his MBA at Pepperdine University.
+He was a Fulbright Fellow while pursuing his BSc in engineering at the University of Kansas, and a Dispute Resolution Fellow at the Straus Institute of Dispute Resolution while pursuing his MBA at Pepperdine University.
 In 2017, he completed his Ford Foundation Mason Fellowship in the Mid Career Masters in Public Administration program at the Harvard Kennedy School.
 He spent 2018 as a fellow at the Harvard Kennedy School's Ash Center for Democratic Governance and Innovation.